-On 17 October en 22 November 2019, two identical bills were inttroduced under the name of 'Holocaust Insurance Accountability Act of 2019' (S. 2621 en H.R.
+On 17 October and 22 November 2019, two identical bills were introduced under the name of 'Holocaust Insurance Accountability Act of 2019' (S. 2621 and H.R.
 5265).
+In 2020, there were no developments.

-In October 2011, Douglas Davidson, the Special Envoy for Holocaust Issues from the U.S. Department of Foreign Affairs, visited our country and spoke with representatives of the Central Jewish Board, the Association of Dutch Insurers. the Ministry of Finance and our Foundation.
+In October 2011, Douglas Davidson, the Special Envoy for Holocaust Issues from the U.S. Department of Foreign Affairs, visited our country and spoke with representatives of the Central Jewish Board, the Association of Dutch Insurers, the Ministry of Finance and our Foundation.
 He was impressed with the way insurance claims are handled here.
 He informed us of the developments in the United States.